CourtneyThurston/personal-finance-memes-for-tech-teens/README.md

 There are two main types of vehicles, and they both require that you be employed: the 401k and the IRA.
 There are also standard brokerage accounts without the perks of the 401k and the IRA, and people who somehow manage to have disposable money without employment can buy securities to be held within those accounts instead.
 The 401k and the IRA can be thought of as "wrappers" that hold investments; you can usually hold the same securities in a regular brokerage account as you can a 401k or an IRA, the latter two just come with additional perks if you hold securities within them--but they also come with restrictions.

 #### The 401k
-The **401k** is a type of investment vehicle that your employer must choose to offer.
+The **401k** is a type of retirement investment vehicle that your employer must choose to offer.
 There are a couple key things to understand:
 * In a traditional 401k, your contributions go in pre-tax (you avoid taxes putting the money in; when you withdraw from your 401k eventually, that's when you will incur the tax).
 * In a Roth 401k (much less commonly offered than a traditional 401k), your contributions go in post-tax (you pay taxes as usual and then put the money in; when you withdraw from your 401k eventually, you do not have to pay taxes on that withdrawal).
 * Most employers choose to offer a "401k **match**", which is really what makes 401ks special and makes their impact go far on your retirement planning.
 A company may, for instance, choose to contribute 50% to the plan for every dollar you put in.
 So if you contribute $18,000 to the plan, your company will "match" $9000 of it, and contribute that $9000 to the plan: so you finish the year with $27,000 in the plan, 9k of which you didn't have to shell out.
 Without a company match, a 401k is not very special, but it does add another option for you to avoid taxes now and defer them to later, which makes sense for some people (especially, but not limited to, people who are in a higher tax bracket now than they will be in retirement).